-This is an initial public offering of shares of the col mmon stock of Iso oPlexis Corporation. \ Ne are offering this offering.

-shares to be sold in
+This is an initial public offering of shares of the common stock of IsoPlexis Corporation.
+We are offering 8,333,000 shares to be sold in this offering.

 Prior to this offering, there has been no public market for our common stock.
-We estimate that the initial public offering price per share will be between \$\) and \$\) .
-We intend to apply to list the common stock on The Nasdaq Global Market under the symbol "ISO."
+The initial public offering price per share is \$15.00.
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "ISO."